mdclyburn/pus/README.md

 In order to use PUS, you'll need Perl 5 installed on your system.
 PUS also requires that the archives that it works with include a Makefile.
-When PUS tests archives by extracting them to a new directory and running `make`.
+When PUS tests archives, it extracts them to a new directory and runs `make`.

 ## Subcommands